 Site Level of Service (LOS) Method: Delay (SIDRA).
 Site LOS Method is specified in the Network Data dialog (Network tab).
-Vehicle movement LOS values are based on average delay per movement.

 Intersection and Approach LOS values are based on average delay for all vehicle movements.

 HV (%) values are calculated for All Movement Classes of All Heavy Vehicle Model Designation.